-New flight path directly over Bayswater explained
+New ‘Super Highway in the sky’ (new flight path) directly over Bayswater explained

 - Heathrow is planning a new arrivals flight path directly over Bayswater from 2021/2022, irrespective of the third runway going ahead,

 - The flight path will be directly over our area, which has not been directly overflown before,